Built to Spill

 After their huge hit with Video Killed The Radio Star and its associated LP, The Age of Plastic, not to mention their ill-advised teaming-up with Yes for their Drama opus, Trevor Horn and Geoff Downes retreated into the safety of their original outfit, producing a rather less pop-friendly album in Adventures in Modern Recording.
-It's a clever, assured album, though without an obvious hit, ultimately doomed.
+It's a clever, assured album, if without an obvious hit, ultimately doomed.
 After its failure, Horn went into production, of course (Yes, Frankie Goes to Hollywood), while Downes co-formed the appalling Asia with Yes' Steve Howe.

 Musically, there are some definite points of interest: Horn does a pretty good Jon Anderson on Lenny, proving he'd learnt something from his Yes experience, while I Am A Camera is a re-write of Into The Lens from Drama, though I'd say they were probably better when doing their own thing.
-The only obvious Mellotron parts on the album are the choirs on Vermilion Sands and the title track, but even then, they're pretty low-key.
+The only obvious Mellotron parts on the album are the choirs on Vermilion Sands (yeah, yeah, Ballard reference) and the title track, but even then, they're pretty low-key.
 So; not bad, not great, little Mellotron.
 Of its time.